pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - `Schedular` : A class which takes in an arbitrary number of `SchedulerTask`s, and updates them.

+# Raspberry Pi System

+The Raspberry Pi system handles most tasks for the obstacle round, including unparking, obstacle detection and navigation.

+## Raspbian Setup

+We are using Raspbian Bookworm.
+Run the following commands in the terminal
+- $`sudo chmod 0700 /run/user/1000`
+- $`sudo apt install software-properties-common`
+- $`sudo apt install python3-launchpadlib`
+- $`sudo apt install code`
+- $`sudo apt upgrade code`
+- $`sudo apt install idle3`
+- $`sudo apt install python3-opencv`
+- $`sudo apt install -y python3-libcamera python3-pyqt5 python3-picamera2`
+- Refer [here](https://www.waveshare.com/wiki/UPS_HAT_(E)) to install UPS library to show details about the batteries.
+- If the Pi is accidentally shut down, and git is not working, run the following:
+1. $`find .git/objects/ -type f -empty | xargs rm` - Cleaning
+2. $`git fetch -p` - Restore missing objects
+3. $`git fsck --full` - Verify
+- It is advised to have RPiConnect for easy connection to the Pi.
+- This reposittory is cloned on the Pi and the obstacle round program is added to the startup sequence.

+## Adding Programs to Startup

+The method used here involves running executables on startup.
+Refer [`initial-tests/startup-test/`](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/tree/main/initial-tests/startup-test) for the code.
+1. Create the python file
+2. Create a launcher script, like the one in the initial test file, that ends in `.sh`.
+Ensure the launcher is working with `./(launcher-name).sh` in its directory.
+3. In the launcher script, navigate to the directory of the python file and run it with `sudo python3 (file-name).py`.
+Then return to user directory
+4. In the directory with launcher script, make it executable by running `sudo chmod 755 (launcher-name).sh`
+5. Run `sudo crontab -e` (you can use nano to edit it), and add `@reboot sh /home/(user)/(path to launcher)/(launcher-name).sh` at the end.
+6. Restart the Pi (`sudo reboot`) to check if it works.

+## PiCamera 3

+The Raspberry Pi Camera Module 3 Wide is used for obstacle detection.
+It is placed high up to have a good view.
+(We actually only use the bottom half of the frame!)

+## Serial Communication

+The Pi communicates with the RP2040 over the serial.
+When the Pi sends a command (speed and steering), the RP2040 sends back data (like yaw, lidar distance, turn direction etc.)

 # Open Round

 Refer to `sw/peripherals-board/src/drivers/hwrev2/hwrev2_single_lidar_open_round.cpp and .hpp` files for program.